Contact

 The main challenge was the short two week timeline for phase 1 of this project.
 Fortunately, having been involved in the design of the product's initial version, I was already familiar with its structure.
 This, combined with our previous experience, made the timeline manageable.

-However the short timeline we had to clearly prioritise what we wanted to achieve.
-After discussing with product, design and engineering, we established the following priorities for phase one:
+But we had a short amount of time to make clear what we wanted to do.
+We talked with product, design, and engineering and came up with the following priorities for phase one:

 Colours and variables